Vehicle pull: In Strongman competitions

-Since 1977, Vehicle pulls involving numerous trucks, buses, trains and planes have been used in more than 460 events organized by World’s Strongest Man, Europe’s Strongest Man, Pure Strength, Arnold Strongman Classic-Europe, World's Ultimate Strongman, Giants Live, International Federation of Strength Athletes, World Strongman Cup Federation, Strongman Champions League and in several National competitions of Great Britain, Canada, Netherlands, United States, Lithuania, Australia, Sweden, Finland, Norway, Iceland, Germany, Ukraine, Poland and Slovenia.
+Since 1977, Vehicle pulls involving numerous trucks, buses, trains and planes have been used in more than 460 events organized by World’s Strongest Man, Europe’s Strongest Man, Pure Strength, Arnold Strongman Classic-Europe, World's Ultimate Strongman, Giants Live, International Federation of Strength Athletes, World Strongman Cup Federation, Strongman Champions League and in several National competitions of Australia, Canada, Finland, Germany, Great Britain, Iceland, Lithuania, Netherlands, Norway, Poland, Slovenia, Sweden, Ukraine and the United States.

 In the World’s Strongest Man competition, the vehicle is often chosen to reference a previous winner or the current host city of the current competition; and the terrains change yearly as well, with vehicles being pulled on snow, ice, sand, concrete etc.

 Physical demands

 Vehicle pulls are a true test of brute strength and endurance which literally causes the heart rate to hit its maximum within just a few seconds.
 The start is the hardest as it persuades an extremely heavy vehicle (most often between 10 - 25 tonnes, and up to 40 tonnes) to start moving from a standstill upon overcoming its inertia.
 Once the vehicle is moving, it is essential that the strongman continues its momentum because it is a rare sight to see someone restart pulling the vehicle for a second time once it has stopped.
 The biggest and heaviest strongmen are usually the people who excel in this event because the heavier the strongman is, the easier is it for them to lean against the weight of the vehicle and get it moving.